PrefectHQ/prefect/docs/guides/deployment/docker.md

 ```
 </div>

 The Prefect deployment wizard will walk you through the deployment experience to deploy your flow in either Prefect Cloud or your local Prefect Server.
-Once the flow is deployed you can even save the configuration to your `prefect.yaml` file for faster deployment in the future.
+Once the flow is deployed, you can even save the configuration to your `prefect.yaml` file for faster deployment in the future.
 ## Cleaning up

 When you're finished, just close the Prefect UI tab in your browser, and close the terminal sessions running the Prefect server and agent.